viamrobotics/canon/README.md

-# !!!
-Beta Software !!!
-Note, this software is new and currently under beta testing.
-Use at your own risk.

 # Canon

 A CLI utility for managing docker-based, canonical development environments.
 Just run `canon` and you'll be instantly dropped into a shell